 Compared to a regular email, registered email has greater probative value and legal validity in a court of law, since it proves by itself the act of notifying and the delivery to the recipients with solid and irrefutable electronic evidence.
 And for your information, regular emails sent with a read receipt aren’t legal evidence.

 In a few words, registered email provides you with peace of mind when you communicate with third parties in any situation.
 Unlike conventional email which is often disputed as reliable evidence.

 Guess what!
 As with any type of communication, there’s a sender – the one who sends the email – and one or several recipients – the ones who receive it.
 But there’s more.

 When sending a registered email, a third party is involved in the process of delivering the email.
-An electronic registered delivery service (like us), is responsible for registering the email and its contents, delivering the email to the recipients and securing legal proof of the whole process: attesting to the communication, provide solid evidence related to data transmitted, including proof of sending and receipt, and protect the data transmitted against risks of loss, theft, damage or unauthorized alteration.
+An electronic registered delivery service (like us), is responsible for registering the email and its contents, delivering the email to the recipients and securing legal proof of the whole process: attesting to the communication, providing solid evidence related to data transmitted including proof of sending and receipt, and protecting the data transmitted against risks of loss, theft, damage or unauthorized alteration.

 If you use eEvidence, as a sender you’ll be able to send registered emails from your current email account as if it was a regular email.
 No need to login to third party apps.
 As for recipients, they’ll receive a registered email that looks exactly as a regular email (no sign of us) or an email with a “Registered by eEvidence” legal notice in it.